Create

 Atlassian Team members are employees working across the company in a wide variety of roles.

-Hi @Benjamin I believe there aren't any changes to Bitbucket Server on removing the objects.
+Hi @Benjamin Horst I believe there aren't any changes to Bitbucket Server on removing the objects.
 The documentation on disabling and deleting LFS objects is still valid.

 Regards.

-Like Benjamin likes this
+Like Benjamin Horst likes this

 Hello @Baskar Annamalai